maziac/lagmeter/Readme.md

     - The Buffalo game controller has only 1ms internal lag.
 It's the fastest I measured.
 - The ZeroDelay controller has around 10 ms. (Compared total lag with that when Buffalo game controller was used.)
 - With exchanging the monitor and the game controller I can get down to a response time of 45-79ms (with MAME).
 If I manage to get the linux usb polling time down to 1ms I will gain another 8ms so this would result in: 37-71ms.
 This is less than half the original response time (!)

+- If I test against the inverted range the results are a few ms better: 4 ms for BenQ and 10-20ms for Eizo.
+So this setting is better for comparison with a camera to check the lag until something happens on the monitor.
+However, this does not mean that the monitor is showning the area in full brightness yet.
+For this the measurement against the non-inverted range might be more correct/more meaningful.

 See [spreadsheet](Docs/LagMeasurements.ods).